 Hire an Experienced Disability Attorney

 The Ortiz Law Firm has a great passion for disability law.
 Despite being a small practice, we have handled thousands of long term disability and Social Security Disability claims.
 We can help you apply for SSDI benefits as well as handle any appeals or lawsuits to recover individual or group long-term insurance benefits.
 We are more than ready and capable of fighting back, and we won’t stop till we recover your benefits.
 So go ahead and schedule a free disability case evaluation with us today so that we can analyze your case.
-You can contact us online or call us at (888) 321-8131.
+Call us at (888) 321-8131 to get started today.